Lake Louise Hikes: 10 Trails We Recommend as Locals

 Discover even more of the best easy hikes in Banff.

-But in late September, the Saddleback Mountain hike becomes extremely popular with an extensive stand of golden larch trees.
-It’s one of the best Alberta larch hikes.
+But in late September, the Saddleback Pass hike becomes extremely popular with an extensive stand of golden larch trees.
+It’s so good, we named it one of the best Alberta larch hikes.

-The Fairmont Chateau Lake Louise rests in a beautiful Bow Valley setting.
+The Fairmont Chateau Lake Louise rests in a beautiful Bow Valley setting, as seen from the Saddleback Pass trail.

-The Saddleback Trail leads hikers through a lush evergreen forest along the lower slopes of Fairview Mountain.
+The Saddleback Pass trail leads hikers through a lush evergreen forest along the lower slopes of Fairview Mountain.
 Along the way, you’ll be treated to elevated views of the Lake Louise Ski Resort, the Chateau Lake Louise and the beautiful mountain peaks which line the Bow Valley.

-Golden larch needles glow in the sun on the Saddleback Trail in fall.
+Golden larch needles glow in the sun on the Saddleback Pass trail in fall.

 Saddleback Pass Hike – Quick Details